*This post may contain affiliate links, please see my disclosure

 Are Investment Apps Safe?

 All of the best investing apps prioritize your account security.
 You can explore the account safety and security strategies of each app.
 In general, note that these apps use bank-grade security to protect your investments.
+They also carry FDIC and SIPC insurance to protect your cash and investments.

 It is worth nothing that investing in stocks carries the risk of loss.
 That doesn’t mean that your account will be vulnerable to hacks or fraudulent activity.
 It simply means that there is no guarantee that your investments will perform well.